All minor-minimal apex obstructions with connectivity two: The 3 connectivity-2 apex obstructions with planar heavy components and two disjoint 2-cuts

-\textsc{Case 1}: $|T \cap L| = 2$. \begin{Specialindentpar}{\parindent} Because $L^+$ is isomorphic to $K_5$, $K_{3,3}$, or $K_{3,3}+e$ -- each of which is $3$-connected -- the deletion of $T$ from $L^+$ is still connected.
+The deletion of $T$ from $L_S^+$ is still connected.
 It follows that $G-T$ is connected, a contradiction. \end{Specialindentpar}

-\textsc{Case 2}: $|T \cap L| = 1$. \begin{Specialindentpar}{\parindent} Because $L^+$ is isomorphic to $K_5$, $K_{3,3}$, or $K_{3,3}+e$ -- each of which is $3$-connected -- the deletion of a vertex of $T$ from $L^+$ is still connected.
+\textsc{Case 2}: $|T \cap V(L_S)| = 1$. \begin{Specialindentpar}{\parindent} The deletion of a vertex of $T$ from $L_S^+$ is still connected.
 It follows that $G-T$ can only be disconnected if a vertex of $G$ is a cut vertex of $G$, contradicting that $\kappa(G)=2$. \end{Specialindentpar}